This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Here are my 15 pieces of advice for first time solo travelers:

-There’s a whole world out there but not every place is easy to travel independently.
-For your first trip, you want to choose a place where you can easily communicate and get around, and you feel safe.
+There’s a whole world out there but not every place is easy to travel to by yourself.
+For your first trip, you want to choose a place where you can easily communicate, has good local transportation, and where you feel safe.

 2. PLAN AT LEAST YOUR FIRST NIGHT’S ACCOMMODATION